 A simple backstrap loom consists of two sticks, between which the warps are stretched.
 With a rope, one end of the loom is attached to a fixed object, usually a post or a tree.
 The other end is attached to the weaver's body with a strap wrapping around the back, hence the name "backstrap weaving."
 With a shuttle to pass threads through the layers, the weaver leans back and uses her or his weight to tension the loom, creating elaborate textiles.

 Backstrap weaving is still a living craft in the indigenous communities in Peru, Mexico, and Guatemala.
 Artisans use locally sourced, hand-spun, and naturally dyed cotton yarns to create exquisite textiles for fashion and home accessories.
-We proudly carry home textiles handcrafted by backstrap weavers in Peru and Mexico.
-Click to view the collection by País Textil from Peru, and the pillows made in the Highlands of Chiapas, Mexico with the support from Aid to Artisans.
+We proudly carry home textiles handcrafted by backstrap weavers in Peru, Guatemala, and Mexico.
+Click to view the collections by País Textil from Peru, Natural Art from Guatemala, and the pillows made in the Highlands of Chiapas, Mexico with the support from Aid to Artisans.

 (Images: Courtesy of País Textil)

 Every quarter, Bloom & Give seeks out worthy project and partners throughout India, and support them with 10% of the sales of their handcrafted textiles.
 Each of these programs targets a specific obstacle that prevents girls from going to school.